reactioncommerce/federated-gateway/docs/quick-start.md

 [Back to Top][top]

+## Configuration

+Services are to be specified in the `SERVICES` environment variable.
+This setting is an array of objects of the form `{ name: String, url: String }`, where the url is a path to the graphql endpoint of the service being registered.

+[Back to Top][top]

 ## Up & Running

 Start this service by building and running the Docker containers using the Docker Compose `up` command.

 ```sh